 - 11 See in what large letters I am writing with my own hand.
-Those - 12 who wish to appear to advantage in regard to outward observances are the people who are trying to compel you to be circumcised; and they do it only to avoid being persecuted for the cross - of Jesus, the Christ.
-Even these men who are circumcised do not themselves keep the Law; yet they want you to be circumcised, - so that they may boast of your observance of the rite.
-But, for my part, may I never boast of anything except the cross of Jesus Christ, our Master, through whom the world has been crucified - 15 to me, and I to the world.
-For neither is circumcision nor the - omission of it anything; but a new nature is everything.
-May all who rule their conduct by this principle find peace and mercy-they who are the Israel of God. - 17 For the future let no one trouble me; for I bear the marks of Jesus branded on my body. - May the blessing of Jesus Christ, our Lord, rest on your souls, friends.
+The - 12 people who are trying to compel you to be circumcised are the people who wish to appear to advantage in regard to outward observances.
+They do it only to avoid being persecuted for the - 13 cross of Jesus, the Christ Even these men who are circumcised do not themselves keep the Law; yet they want you to be circumcised, so that they may boast of your observance of the rite. - But, for my part, may I never boast of anything except the cross of Jesus Christ, our Master, through whom the world has been - 15 crucified to me, and I to the world.
+For neither is circumcision nor the omission of it anything; but a new nature is everything. - 16 May all who rule their conduct by this principle find peace and mercy they who are the Israel of God. - 17 For the future let no one trouble me; for I bear the marks of Jesus branded on my body. - May the blessing of Jesus Christ, our Lord, rest on your souls, friends.
 Amen.